selyukin/PUI2016_se1296/HW2_se1296/README.md

-HW #2 for PUI2016, Thursday class
+###HW #2 for PUI2016, Thursday class

 Author: Sofiya Elyukin, se1296

-Collaborated with Sebastian Bana, Jonathan Geis, Luis Fernando Fernandez, Ben Alpert, and Mark.
+I collaborated with Sebastian Bana, Jonathan Geis, Luis Fernando Fernandez, Ben Alpert, and Mark.
 Sebastian and Fernando walked Jonathan and me through their scripts for the assignments, and we in turn walked Ben and Mark through the script for Assignment 1.